Puff Pancake Recipe

 Preheat oven to 425℉

-Whisk together the milk, eggs, flour, vanilla, and nutmeg in a large bowl.
-Heat a cast iron skillet (or if you don’t have one please note below.)
+In a medium bowl, whisk together the milk, eggs, flour, vanilla, and nutmeg in a large bowl.
+Heat a cast-iron skillet (or if you don’t have one please note below.)

 Cooking Notes